robbherndon/Ames-Housing/README.md

 ---

 ## Rubric
-Your local instructor will evaluate your project (for the most part) using the following criteria.
+We will evaluate your project (for the most part) using the following criteria.
 You should make sure that you consider and/or follow most if not all of the considerations/recommendations outlined below **while** working through your project.

 **Scores will be out of 27 points based on the 9 items in the rubric.** <br>
 *3 points per section*<br>